Llangollen Canal: Restoration

 In 1955, the Board of Survey, a committee chaired by Lord Rusholme, had produced a report on the future of the canals under the control of the British Transport Commission, which they had divided into three categories.
 There were 336 mi of 'waterways to be developed', another 994 mi of 'waterways to be retained', and finally 771 mi of 'waterways having insufficient commercial prospects to justify their retention for navigation'.
 The Llangollen Canal was placed in the latter category, since it was still officially disused.
 This was followed in 1958 by the Bowes Report, which suggested that the first two categories should be classified as Class A and Class B waterways, with Class B waterways put back into good working order and retained for 25 years, to attract private investment.
 The Llangollen Canal was still in the final category, but the report at least suggested that there should be a right of appeal against closure, and gave the first hints that such canals could be retained because of their social value for recreation.
+After the British Waterways Board took over responsibility for the canal from the British Transport Commission, the section from Hurleston Junction to Llangollen was officially called the Llangollen Canal from 1963.